 - When you want to feel in control.
 Your credit card may also have digital tools for monitoring and managing your finances.
 At Capital One, you can set automatic payments with AutoPay and manage your account on the go with the Capital One Mobile app.1 Plus, you can monitor your credit with CreditWise from Capital One.
 It’s free to use, even if you don’t have a Capital One product.

 - When you want protection and security.
-Many cards offer fraud protection and security features to help you keep your money safer.
-For example, at Capital One, you won’t be responsible for unauthorized charges if your card is lost or stolen.2 Eno, your Capital One assistant, alerts you if it spots suspicious activity on your account.
+Many cards offer unauthorized charge coverage and security features to help you keep your money safer.
+For example, at Capital One, if your card is lost or stolen, you will not be responsible for charges you didn’t authorize.2 Eno, your Capital One assistant, alerts you if it spots suspicious activity on your account.
 Card Lock lets you instantly lock and unlock your card as needed if it’s lost or stolen.3 And you can shop more securely using virtual card numbers.

 - When you’re traveling.
 Some credit cards don’t charge foreign transaction fees.
 You can check the fees section in a card’s terms and conditions to see whether yours is one of them.
 None of Capital One’s U.S.-issued credit cards charge a transaction fee if you make a purchase outside the country.
 And at Capital One, you can also get an emergency replacement card if yours is lost or stolen.

 Decisions about when to use cash or credit are personal.
 What’s right for you can depend on what you have and what you need in the circumstances.
 But however you end up managing your spending, learning some fundamental rules around budgeting and goal setting can help you understand your habits.
 And remember, if you use a credit card, you’ll need to use it responsibly to enjoy all the benefits it offers.

 1 Web access is needed to use the Mobile app.
 Check with your service provider for details on specific fees and charges.